Liberation Series: Live Online Programs with Hollyhock & Kripalu

 Here’s what we know to be true.
 Leadership is contextual, and people and organizations are discovering that if indeed they once had the privilege to be on the sidelines of conversations about race, identity, belonging, and inclusion, that time is gone.
 Knowing this work is messy, we bring this contextual awareness into a personal engagement with our storied selves, examining how our habitual armor blocks genuine relationship, curiosity, innovation, belonging, and joy.
 We will deconstruct some of the limiting narratives we use to protect ourselves, which if left unexamined, become pernicious “mindtraps” that leave us more exhausted and disconnected.

-And what we can learn together.
 Through lecture, Q&A, and guided practice, explore the human faculties of imagination and vulnerability, and how they intersect with and are a requirement for our liberation and ability to lead from heart rather than hurt.

 Special guests Poet David Whyte will join us as a guest, to bring artistry to our conversation around dreaming into possibility.
 Akasha will join us as a guest to help identify and unlock common leadership mindtraps.
 Facilitated by Monique Schubert.